photo credit: Claudia Barbosa/Pexels

 I will help you find a way.

 I can lend you some of my hope.
 Not sunshine-and-roses optimism.
 I can lend you hope because I believe in your mission.
 Your family needs you.
-And we need more families to provide the stability and positivity that kids need to thrive.
+And I love working with families to achieve their goals.

 You’re not in this alone.
 We all need you to succeed.